 Eco Nomad Travel

-Fast trips can be exciting, but they’re often noisy, expensive, and higher-emission than they need to be.
-My goal is to make slower travel feel simple: fewer flights, fewer planning tabs, and more confidence at the moment you book.
+Fast trips can be exciting, but I’ve found they are often noisier, more expensive, and more stressful than they first appear.
+My goal with Eco Nomad Travel is to make slower, lower-impact travel feel simpler and more realistic: fewer flights, fewer planning tabs, and more confidence when it is time to book.

-Today, I publish guides that prioritize practical planning: routes you can follow, booking steps that don’t waste hours, packing systems that prevent overdoing it, and comparisons that make the tradeoffs obvious.
-If a recommendation depends on assumptions, I say so—and I’d rather give you a solid Plan B than pretend every trip is effortless.
+Today, I publish guides built around practical planning and honest tradeoffs.
+That includes routes you can actually follow, booking steps that save time, packing systems that help you avoid overdoing it, and destination advice that considers walkability, transit access, timing, and on-the-ground friction points.
+When a recommendation depends on assumptions, I say so.
+When there is a better backup plan, I would rather give you that than pretend every trip goes exactly as planned.

 What I cover